 Stay tuned to http://greatvcubikeracebook.net/ and #vcubrb on twitter, there will be all kinds of opportunities to be part of the open experience.

-The post "Course Race Jerseys: The Great VCU Bike Race" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/05/course-race-jerseys/) on May 7, 2015.
+The post "Course Race Jerseys: The Great VCU Bike Race" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/05/course-race-jerseys/) on May 7, 2015.